sogko/gulp-recipes/browserify-vanilla/README.md

 And that's exactly what ```vinyl-transform``` is for; it wraps around a regular Stream and gives you a ```vinyl``` file object that you can push into a gulp pipe.
 Easy-peezy, lemon-squeezy, Dean.

-You can apply the same principles to other existing npm modules that supports regular Stream.
+You can apply the same principles to other existing npm modules that supports regular Stream to make them compatible with gulp.